Oslandia/geo3dfeatures/docs/features.md

 ## 3D properties

-Given the applicate coordinate of all points `z` and the distances `dist` between the point of interest and its neighbors, one can compute the feature set with:
+Given the `z` coordinates for all points and the distances `dist` between the point of interest and its neighbors, one can compute the 3D property set with:
 ```python
 geo3dfeatures.extract.compute_3D_properties(z, dist)
 ```